A contract represents a meeting of the minds.

-It’s a mutual agreement.
-One party lays out the terms, the other party willingly agrees.
+It’s a mutual agreement; one party lays out the terms, the other party willingly agrees.
+ADDITIONALLY, your contract needs to spell out what will happen if the contract is breached.

-The terms of your contract should be clear, concise and most importantly they must be LEGAL.
+The terms of your contract need to be clear, concise and most importantly they must be LEGAL.
+In short, a good contract has to communicate much more than just your payment terms.

 Get Contracts For Florists Here